-Account conditions: To open this bond, you must have an HSBC UK current or savings account (in addition to an ISA, Regular Saver or Basic Bank Account).
+Account conditions: To open this bond, you must have an HSBC UK current or savings account (that isn't an ISA, Regular Saver or Basic Bank Account).

 Term: When you open the Bond, we agree how long you want to hold the Bond for (your 'fixed term').